pebdv/React-Buttons-App/README.md

 # bug-free-enigma
-Just a basic react test app for learning purposes, it prints two buttons and say something in them, didn't mind the indentation errors for this project.
+Just a basic react test app for learning purposes, it prints two buttons and say something in them, learned about lists in react.

 For compiling put them into your source folder in your react app.